-Below is key information and questions to general questions that we have been asked by other parents.
+Below is information and questions that have been asked by other parents.

 An Insight to Community Living on Campus

 The Dean of Students Office supports the mission of the College by taking the lead in promoting an environment that is challenging, supportive, and conducive to learning in all aspects of student life.
 The Dean’s Office is open to students and parents who have questions for which there may not be an obvious answer or office to address the issue.
 Our services and practices are broadly characterized as advocacy, support, and administration, including

 - Academic probation support

 - Disciplinary proceedings